“Success is going from failure to failure with no loss of enthusiasm.” —Sir Winston Churchill

 When you look at Abraham Lincoln’s life up to the point when he became president of the United States, there’s a long list of failures.
 There are successes on that list, too, but the failures are a large part of his story.
 They played a major role in making him the man he was, the leader he was.

 Ulysses S. Grant, who won the Civil War, failed at much of his life up until he became the general who won the war.
-He was a failed real estate agent, farmer and soldier.
+He was a failed real estate agent, farmer, and soldier.
 He worked a menial job in his father’s leather tanning shop.
 This was not the picture of a national hero, OK?
 But when he won the war, everybody started thinking of him as a success.
 What if he had just given up in that leather shop?
 What if he had believed what all the neighbors were saying about him—that he was a hopeless failure and he should just settle for that menial job working for his father?
-Where would we be now?

 The hardest part about failure is moving on afterward.
 But it’s your ability to move on from failure that enables you to succeed.